 (Let me head-off the Whataboutist assault: The same is true of many on the right who play the same game leftward.
 The Democratic party may have been the party of the Klan, but it’s not today.
 By the way, the weird overlap between left-wingers and right-wingers who think my book, Liberal Fascism, “proved,” or tried to prove, that contemporary liberals are Nazis is both dismaying to me and flatly wrong.)

-The Nazi philosopher Carl Schmidt famously said, “Tell me who your enemy is, and I will tell you who you are.”
-I despise Schmidt, but he was brilliant nonetheless, and this aphorism has deep insight behind it.
+The Nazi philosopher Carl Schmitt famously said, “Tell me who your enemy is, and I will tell you who you are.”
+I despise Schmitt, but he was brilliant nonetheless, and this aphorism has deep insight behind it.
 Whether you want to consult evolutionary psychology, neuroscience, or the literature on negative polarization, we live in an age in which many of us define who we are by who — or what — we hate.

 This is a big enough problem on its own, but it gets monumentally worse when you liberate yourself from the shackles of reality.
 What tactic isn’t justified if you convince yourself that your opponents are “literally Hitler”?

 Here’s what Senator Booker said when Trump nominated Brett Kavanaugh, an eminently qualified judge who would have been on any Republican’s shortlist including, by the way, John McCain’s.